devsh0/SweetJson/README.md

 - Not fully compatible with the specs.
 - Serialization not supported yet.

 **Note:** None of the methods described below are thread safe.
-Concurrency must be manually managed.
+Concurrency must be manually handled.

 ### Usage
 _data.json_